libsdl-org/SDL/README-dynapi.txt

 must generically catch lots of different versions of SDL over time, like the Steam Client, this isn't a bad option.

-Finally, I'm sure some people are reading this and thinking "I don't want that overhead in my project!"
+Finally, I'm sure some people are reading this and thinking, "I don't want that overhead in my project!"
 To which I would point out that the extra function call through the jump table probably wouldn't even show up in a profile, but lucky you: this can all be